About the RCMP in Ontario

 • Enforce federal laws, secure Canada’s borders between ports of entry, collect criminal intelligence, and ensure the safety of critical infrastructure, internationally protected persons and other designated persons;

-• Investigate serious and organized crime, financial crime and criminal activity related to national security;
+• Investigate serious and organized crime, financial crime, cybercrime and criminal activity related to national security;

 • Conduct international law enforcement capacity-building, support Canadian international peace operations and advance domestic police operations through enhanced visibility, reach and influence abroad.

-Want to know more about our O Division Federal Policing Services?
+Want to know more about our Federal Policing Services?

 Our employees

-The Commanding Officer, senior executive, administrative and support services for RCMP O Division operate from headquarters located in London, Ontario.
+The Regional Commander, senior executive, administrative and support services for RCMP Central Region located at headquarters in London, Ontario.

 For information about becoming an RCMP officer visit our Careers page.